centria/databases/docs/part3.md

 Algebra             Niemi
 ```

 Solution to this problem is to use `LEFT JOIN` syntax.
-This means that if a row from the left table does not connect to any row on the right table, the row is still included in the result seP.
+This means that if a row from the left table does not connect to any row on the right table, the row is still included in the result set.
 For that row the values based on the right table is `NULL`.

 In our case we could do the query like this: